wmcorless/paccoin/README.md

 Updates:
 7/12/14 - Fixed Stake forking problem.
-Please update your client to version 0.1.4.2</br>
+Please update your client to version 0.1.4.2<br>
 4/29/14 - version 0.1.4.0 upgraded to OpenSSL 1.01g 7 Apr 2014 to correct for Heartbleed vulnerability.
 Added support to disable POS mining in paccoin.conf "staking=0".
-Also added contrib folder which includes easywinbuilder for building on windows based machines.</br>
+Also added contrib folder which includes easywinbuilder for building on windows based machines.<br>

 paccoin a crypto currency based on SHA256D with Proof of Work and Proof of Stake.